Mailing & Shipping 101: Label Printers

-These are a bit of a luxury but well worth the expense if you ship more than one or two packages or flats a week.
+Dedicated label printers are a bit of a luxury (much less so lately) but are well worth the expense if you ship more than one or two packages or flats a week.
 You just click “Print” and out comes a professional-looking label ready to use.

 Types of Thermal Label Printers